Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/lambda_function/_index.md

 who_is_this_for: Anyone that wants to deploy Lambda functions on the Graviton processor on AWS

 learning_objectives:
-    - Deploy Lambda function on AArch64 (ARM64) through Nodejs and Python
+    - Deploy Lambda a function on AArch64 (ARM64) through Nodejs and Python

 prerequisites:
     - An Amazon Web Services (AWS) account